-Brian Minns is UPP’s Senior Managing Director, Responsible Investing, responsible for integrating responsible investing (RI) into UPP’s total portfolio approach and corporate practices.
+Brian Minns is UPP’s Senior Managing Director, Responsible Investing, leading the integration of responsible investing (RI) into UPP’s total portfolio approach and corporate practices.
 He oversees UPP’s RI strategy, ensuring our RI commitments are achieved through our investment processes and stewardship practices, and that we are communicating openly and transparently about our RI practices as they evolve.

 Brian came to UPP after nearly a decade at Addenda Capital, culminating in his most recent position as Vice-President, Sustainable Investing.
 Prior to Addenda, he held positions in responsible investing with CPP Investments and Mercer.
-A veteran in responsible investing, Brian is Co-founder and past Co-chair of the Canadian Responsible Investing Working Group, a member of the CFA Institute’s ESG Technical Committee, a member of the Responsible Investing Association’s Policy Stewardship Group, and a member of the Canadian Coalition for Good Governance’s Public Policy Committee.
+A veteran in responsible investing, Brian is Co-founder and past Co-chair of the Canadian Responsible Investing Working Group, a member of the Responsible Investing Association’s Policy Stewardship Group, a member of the steering committee for the University Network for Investor Engagement (UNIE), and a member of the Canadian Coalition for Good Governance’s Public Policy Committee.

-He is a Chartered Financial Analyst and holds a Master’s in Environmental Studies from York University, the Sustainable Investment Professional certification from Concordia University, and a Bachelor of Science in Mechanical Engineering from Queen’s University.
+He is a Chartered Financial Analyst (CFA) and holds a Master of Environmental Studies from York University, the Certificate in Sustainable Investment from Concordia University, and a Bachelor of Science in Mechanical Engineering from Queen’s University.

 Senior Managing Director, Private Markets